-(5) That a Proclamation shall be issued under Section 8 of the Customs and Inland Revenue Act, 1879, prohibiting the exportation of firearms and parts of firearms, except when authorised by license to be issued by the Board of Trade.
+- (5) That a Proclamation be issued under Section 8 of the Customs and Inland Revenue Act, 1879; prohibiting the exportation of firearms and parts of firearms, except when authorised by licence to be issued by the Board of Trade.
 (See para.
-11 (1), (2).)

-(6) That specific powers should be given to the Officers under the Aliens Act to search for arms and ammunition both aliens arriving at and aliens leaving a port in the United Kingdom.
+11 (1), (2).) - (6) That specific powers should be given to the Officers under the Aliens Act to search for arms and ammunition both aliens arriving at and aliens leaving a port in the United Kingdom.
 (See paras.
 10 (1) (iv) and 11 (2) (iv).)

-(7) That power be taken to control the movement of firearms and parts of firearms within the United Kingdom by permits to be issued by a Police Authority, and that this power be exercised in particular as regards firearms and parts of firearms intended for exportation or carriage by sea "coastwise."
+(7) That power be taken to control the movement of firearms and parts of firearms within the United (7) That power be taken to control the movement of firearms and parts of firearms within the United Kingdom by permits to be issued by a Police Authority, and that this power be exercised in particular as regards firearms and parts of firearms intended for exportation or carriage by sea " coastwise."
 (See para.
 13.)

-We have the honour to be, Sir, Your obedient Servants, 15th November, 1918 ERNLEY BLACKWELL, Chairman
+We have the honour to be, Sir, Your obedient Servants,

-E. C. CUNNINGHAM.

-F.J.
-DRYHURST.
+ERNLEY BLACKWELL, Chairman.

+E.C.CUNNINGHAM.

+F.J.DRYHURST.